 Parents/ guardians who wish to drop off items for their student may do so in the Attendance Office.
 Students will be called to the office between classes to pick up the item.
-Students should refrain from ordering food to be delivered during the lunch hours.
+Students should refrain from ordering food to be delivered during the lunch hours

-DISCIPLINE (see also Code of Conduct in Appendix II)
+DISCIPLINE (see also Code of Conduct in Appendix III and Major and Minor Referrals in Appendix III)